harmsm/bi281h-discussions/README.md

    with your own user name.

 ## Organization:

+Four main types of content:

-The base directory has `discussion_xx.html` that are (basically) a slideshow for that class session.
-The material that goes into that discussion -- images, videos, etc. -- are all in the `presentation-data/xx/` directory for that discussion.
+ + Visuals (material I showed as slides).
+The base directory has `discussion_xx.html` that hold this material.
+The material for each discussion -- images, videos, etc. -- are all in the `presentation-data/xx/` directory for that discussion.
+ + Board work: material I scribbled on the board.
+These are a bit chaotic, but live in the `board-work` directory.
+ + Handouts: material I handed out in class.
+ + Worksheets: worksheets I handed out that we worked through during class.

 ## License:
 Course material is made available under the [unlicense](unlicense.org).
 I have